NgiapPuoyKoh/ai-chat-annotator/README.md

 - As an Administrator, I can deactivate any user to revoke access to the application
 - As an Administrator, I can assign roles to a user
 - As an Administrator, I can delete any conversation if requested by the user to comply with GDPR regulation

-# Development Planes

-## Strategy Plane - User Needs and Business Objective

-The primary goal of the application is to capture and annotate actual conversations for training AI conversational models for chatbots.
-The conversation domain is specific to an organization that utilizes chatbots to assist with providing support and responses to questions from the user community.

-The user will be able to get information for a specific product or service.
-The business will be able to provide accurate and relevant information to the customer with a high rating.

-Generic AI models for chatbot conversations do not capture the specific context of a business and the profile of target customers.
-There will contribute toward the development of explainable AI models.

-Usable data to train AI models for specific contexts that are specific to a domain and fine-tune to a specific business use case is likely to yield the best results.

-The focus of the project is on data and inspiration was from [Python Chat Bot Tutorial - Chatbot with Deep Learning (Part 1)](https://www.youtube.com/watch?v=wypVcNIH6D4https://www.youtube.com/watch?v=wypVcNIH6D4).
-The UX will be developed using Materialize adapted from the design decisions of the Mini Project - Putting It All Together.

-## Scope Plane

-### Personas

-- Chat User initiates conversations
-- Chat Moderator respond to conversations
-- Chat Conversation Annotator review and rates conversations
-- Chat Application Admin manages conversation topics

-### Release 1(Current) Features with Database updates

-- Chat applications using Flask session and routing to support private conversations between a user and a moderator
-- Capture conversations categorized by topic utilizing MongoDB Embedded Data Document Structure
-- Data annotation functionality to review and rank the quality of conversation
-- Access to application functionality will be base on user role type, specifically, user, moderator, annotator, and application administrator
-- The UX will be developed using Materialize adapted from the design decisions of the Mini Project - Putting It All Together

-### Extended Features for future releases

-- Replace Flask session with [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) to improve reliability, responsiveness, and security
-- Data extraction JASON API for training AI Machine Learning models
-- CI/CD configuration scripts to replace MongoDB Data Explorer install manually seeded administrator and superuser accounts and lists of values

 # Database Model - Chat Annotator